 Seed is processed into crude oil and cotton cake for feeding livestock.
 Oil is refined and used for household or commercial catering (salad, margarine, shortenings and cooking oil), cosmetics, and paint driers.
 Lard or less refined grades are used for manufacturing soap, candles, detergents, artificial leather, oilcloth, and many other commodities.

-On iQFarmer you will find information on cotton processing in manuals as showcased by different players in the cotton and related sciences industries, from which we hope you will be able to select the most cost-effective solutions and profitable combinations to help you in setting up a profitable agricultural enterprise.
+On iQFarmer you will find information on cotton processing in our manual, from which we hope you will be able to select the most cost-effective solutions and profitable combinations to help you in setting up a profitable agricultural enterprise.

 Download Cotton Processing Manual